dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

   * Mastery is still our best stat with haste sometimes pulling ahead.
   * Ultimately means all of our stats no longer scale well.
 * Empower Bond (Kyrian Covenant ability) is now off the gcd
-  * Pushes Kyrian ahead on single target and in any situation where the person always does more damage than you do in the 10 second window.
+  * Pushes Kyrian ahead in single target situations and in any situation where the bonded person always does more damage than you do in the 10 second window.
 * Ravenous Frenzy now deals 1% of your max hp instead of 3% when triggered
   * No longer deadly but still heavily punishes any you for no upside.